mmiz02/portfoliomachinelearning/2eda.md

 origin         -0.841885 <br>
 dtype: float64

 The skewness results indicate that most variables are positively skewed, meaning their distributions have longer right tails.
 Variables such as horsepower (1.09) and origin (0.92) show the strongest right skew, suggesting the presence of higher-value outliers.
-Other variables like mpg, cylinders, displacement, and weight show moderate positive skew (0.45 - 0.70), while model year (0.02) is apprxoimately symmetrical.
+Other variables like mpg, cylinders, displacement, and weight show moderate positive skew (0.45 - 0.70), while model year (0.02) is approximately symmetrical.

 The kurtosis values are mostly negative, indicating platykurtic distributions (flatter than a normal distribution with lighter tails).
 This is evident for mpg, cylinders, displacement, weight, model year, and origin.
 However, horsepower (0.70) and acceleration (0.44) show slightly positive kurtosis, suggesting a somewhat more peaked distributions with heavier tails compared to the normal distributions.
 Overall, the data demonstrates non-normality, particularly due to right skewness in horsepower and origin.